Microsoft/azure-docs.pt-pt/articles/search/tutorial-csharp-type-ahead-and-suggestions.md

                 parameters.HighlightPostTag = "</b>";
             }

             // Only one suggester can be specified per index.
+It is defined in the index schema.
-The name of the suggester is set when the suggester is specified by other API calls.
+            // The name of the suggester is set when the suggester is specified by other API calls.
             // The suggester for the hotel database is called "sg", and simply searches the hotel name.
             DocumentSuggestResult<Hotel> suggestResult = await _indexClient.Documents.SuggestAsync<Hotel>(term, "sg", parameters);